-- consider an educational assessment of the student by their teachers, - consider subject to the provisions of the Health Care Consent Act,1996, S.O. c.2,Sched.
-A health or psychological assessment of the student conducted by a qualified practitioner, if they feel that such an assessment is required to make a correct identification or placement decision, and/or - consider any information that parents/guardians submit about the student or that the student submits if they are 16 years of age or older.
+- Consider an educational assessment of the student by their teachers; - Consider, subject to the provisions of the Health Care Consent Act, 1996, a health or psychological assessment of the student conducted by a qualified practitioner, if they feel that such an assessment is required to make a correct identification or placement decision; - Consider any information that parents/guardians submit about the student or that the student submits if they are 16 years of age or older.

 The committee may discuss any proposal that has been made about a special education program or special education services for the student.
-Committee members will discuss such proposal at the parent/guardian's request.
+Committee members will discuss any such proposal at the parent/guardian's request.
 Parents/guardians are invited to ask questions and to join in the discussion.